 What is family oriented?
 Simply put, a person who’s family oriented never loses sight of the importance of their family.
 Yes, other commitments may take them away at times.
 However, he or she will always focus on maintaining a strong presence in their family.

 What is another way of saying family oriented?
 Synonyms are family based, family focused, and family centered.
-By any name, it refers to someone who has their family at the heart of all that they do and all of the decisions that they make.
+By any name, family oriented means someone who has their family at the heart of all that they do and all of the decisions that they make.
 It is someone who considers the well being of the family as a unit and thinks about maintaining that.

 What does it mean to be family oriented?
 A family oriented person is someone who cares deeply about each family member and making sure they feel seen and heard as well as accepted for who they are.
 Young children may need guidance and family support, but someone who is family centered makes sure their family relationships reflect love even when delivering criticism or discipline.
 Family life brings those who are family oriented great joy and family is the priority that they work to maintain.
 Family issues and family events come first whenever possible.